 ErgoRest Forearm Supports have set the industry standard for articulating forearm supports for decades.
-They offer effortless flowing movement in a horizontal two-dimensional plane, enabling the user to move smoothly between the keyboard and the mouse without any interruption in support.
+They provide effortless flowing movement in a horizontal two-dimensional plane while providing the necesssary weight bearing to reduce strain and fatigue.
 Their unique design makes them suitable for both office and industrial applications.

-The ESD model of the ErgoRest is designed to prevent electrostatic discharge (ESD), making it ideal for the electronics industry or any application where ESD needs to be prevented.
+ErgoRest ESD models are designed to prevent electrostatic discharge (ESD), making them ideal for the electronics industry or any application where ESD needs to be prevented.
 The standard ESD-Rated Forearm Support can be adjusted from level with the mounting surface up to three inches above.
-An ESD-Rated ErgoRest Forearm Support that includes extension poles is also available.
-The extension poles measure 10 cm and 20 cm high and can be combined to adjust the height of the arm support up to 30 cm above the worksurface or mounting point.
-The ErgoRest mount also permits infinite adjustment within this 30 cm range.
+For applications where the arms must be held suspended but steady there is also an ESD-Rated model that includes extension poles.
+These poles measure 4" and 8" respectively and can be used to adjust the height of the arm support to any point ranging from 2.25" to 17.5" above the worksurface or mounting point.
+The ErgoRest permits infinite adjustment within this almost 15.25" range.
 The installation and removal of the height extensions can be performed with the ErgoRest mounted in place.

 Reduces Strain on the Shoulders and Neck - Without appropriate arm support the weight of the arms and hands must be borne by the muscles of the shoulders and neck.
 This constant load on the smaller muscles of the upper body can lead to strain and injury.
 The ErgoRest supports the weight of the arms and hands to relieve the strain on these overstressed muscles.

 Reduces Wrist Extension - A correctly adjusted ErgoRest Forearm Support can significantly reduce the risk of developing pain in the wrist and forearms.
-When the weight of the hand and forearm is borne by the ErgoRest, wrist extension is less likely to occur because the user is less likely to drop the palm to the worksurface for support while mousing or keyboarding.
-Learn More About Wrist Extension
+When the weight of the hand and forearm is borne by the ErgoRest, wrist extension is less likely to occur because individuals are less likely to drop the palm to the worksurface for support while mousing or keyboarding.
+Learn More About Wrist Extension.

-Eliminates Pinch Points - The elevated and padded arm support ensures that the underside of the forearm makes no contact with potential pinch points at the edge of the table top.
+Eliminates Pinch Points - The elevated and padded arm support ensures that the underside of the forearm makes no contact with potential pinch points at the edge of the desk or workbench.

 Improves Posture - Without sufficient support for the weight of the arms and hands, the shoulders can sometimes roll forward, rounding the back and causing the head to fall forward.
 This poor posture strains muscles from the lower back to the neck.
 The ErgoRest Forearm Support helps to improve posture and restore the orthopedically stable "S" curve to the spine.